The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Discussion

-We have demonstrated the efficacy of the algorithm numerically by simulating a spin chain Hamiltonian, the XXZ model, and an electronic Hamiltonian, the H$_{4}$, and a single-transmon Hamiltonian, representing different scenarios of future applications.
-For the first example, we ran a meta-VQE of an $n=14$ XXZ spin chain, with two encoding and processing layers and 10 training points.
-We compared the results with a standard VQE, a opt-GA-VQE and a opt-meta-VQE.
-The results showed that the meta-VQE learns the ground state energy shape but its accuracy is lower than a standard VQE.
-However, in many cases, the opt-meta-VQE was more precise than the standard VQE.
+We demonstrate the efficacy of the algorithm numerically by simulating a spin chain Hamiltonian, the XXZ model, the electronic Hamiltonian of H$_{4}$, and a single-transmon Hamiltonian, representing different scenarios for future applications.
+In the first example, we run a meta-VQE for an $n=14$ XXZ spin chain, with two encoding and processing layers and 10 training points.
+We compare the results with those of a standard VQE, opt-GA-VQE, and opt-meta-VQE.
+The results show that the meta-VQE learns the ground state energy shape but its accuracy is lower than that of a standard VQE.
+However, in many cases, opt-meta-VQE is more precise than the standard VQE.
 For the molecular case, the H$_{4}$ system illustrates an application where physically inspired circuit construction can be applied.
-The meta-VQE was again able to capture the basic features of the energy profile.
-We used this particular example to illustrate a possible extension of the meta-VQE to non-linear encodings where a simple first approach could globally improve the convergence beyond the standard VQE, reaching the full potential of the underlying circuit.
+The meta-VQE is again able to capture the basic features of the energy profile.
+We use this particular example to illustrate a possible extension of the meta-VQE to non-linear encodings where a simple first approach could globally improve the convergence beyond that of the standard VQE, reaching the full potential of the underlying circuit.
 In the third example, the meta-VQE learns the ground-state energy with high accuracy, and the performance of opt-meta-VQE is better than the standard VQE and of the VQE with encoding.

-We used the XXZ spin chain as a test for its generality.
+We use the XXZ spin chain as a test because of its generality.
 There is no known circuit ansatz to compute the ground state of this model, so the meta-VQE structure is a general one.
 This example represents a worst-case scenario.
-With the molecular case, we illustrated a scenario where circuit construction based on physical principles is possible.
+In the molecular case, we illustrate a scenario where circuit construction based on physical principles is possible.
 Finally, the single-transmon example represents a state-of-the art application and shows how the meta-VQE can be easily adapted to increase the accuracy of both well-known and state-of-the-art algorithms.